thejduman/UrbanHitchcock-CapstoneDungeon/README.md

 ## Setup and Installation Guide
 To run this project, you will need a Windows computer with DirectX and Microsoft .NET installed.
-The zip file containing the build can be downloaded here: https://github.com/thejduman/UrbanHitchcock-CapstoneDungeon/raw/main/Cybersecurity%20Exploration%20Game%20v.1.0.zip
+The zip file containing the latest build can be downloaded here: https://github.com/thejduman/UrbanHitchcock-CapstoneDungeon/raw/main/Cybersecurity%20Exploration%20Game%20v.1.1.zip

 Once the zip file is downloaded, extract the contents and run UrbanHitchcock-CapstoneDungeon.exe.